Logarithmic moduli of roots of line bundles on curves: Formulae for spin DR

 as required. \end{proof} This lemma implies that $P_{g-d}$ is a well-defined piecewise polynomial function on $\roots[r]{S}{\ca L}$.
 Next we define

 where $\Psi$ is the map from \cite{Holmes2021Logarithmic-int} taking a piecewise polynomial to the corresponding (operational) Chow class.

-\begin{theorem} \end{theorem} \begin{proof} If we take $r=1$ then $\roots[r]{S}{\ca L} = S$, and the formula $P$ is simply the translation of the main formula of \cite{Bae2020Pixtons-formula} into the language of piecewise polynomial functions.
+\begin{theorem} \end{theorem} \begin{proof} If we take $r=1$ then $\roots[r]{S}{\ca L} = S$, and the formula $P$ is the translation of the main formula of \cite{Bae2020Pixtons-formula} into the language of piecewise polynomial functions; see \cite[Theorem 46]{Holmes2022Logarithmic-dou} for details of this translation.
 The case of any $r \in \bb Z_{>0}$ can be deduced from the case $r=1$ by pullback.
 Namely, after passing to a proper surjective cover of $\roots[r]{S}{\ca L}$ we may make \emph{canonical} choices of the divisors $D$ (for example, by giving an orientation to each edge of the graphs $\frak X_s$ and requiring the support of $D$ to be moved as far as possible towards the start of the edge).
 Moreover (perhaps after another such cover) we subdivide each edge of the curve $X$ into a chain of $r-1$ copies of the projective line (so that its graph is $\frak X_{s_r}$).
 Then $\DR^{\frac{1}{r}}(\ca L)$ is simply the DR cycle associated to the \emph{line bundle} $\ca F$ with $\ca F^{\otimes r} \isom \ca L(\alpha_D)$.
 To see this, note that DR measures the locus where a log line bundle is trivial, or equivalently the locus where a line bundle is logarithmically trivial, and use that logarithmic triviality is unaffected by passing to subdivisions of the curve by \cite[Theorem 4.4.1]{Molcho2018The-logarithmic}.
 The formula $P$ is simply the result of applying the $r=1$ case of the formula to the line bundle $\ca F$. \end{proof}

 \begin{remark} The extent to which \ref{thm:DR_formula_main} can be considered a `formula' for $\DR^{\frac{1}{r}}(\ca L)$ is of course dependent on how one feels about piecewise polynomial functions.
-One positive point is that these things are quite easy to compute with; a forthcoming joint work of the first-named author with Molcho, Pandharipande, Pixton and Schmitt will exploit this to give formulae for the log DR cycle, including a SAGE implementation for piecewise polynomials on (blowups of) the moduli space of curves. \end{remark}
+One positive point is that these things are quite easy to compute with; in \cite{Holmes2022Logarithmic-dou} we use this language to give formulae for the log DR cycle, including a SAGE implementation for piecewise polynomials on (blowups of) the moduli space of curves. \end{remark}

 David~Holmes\\ \textsc{Mathematisch Instituut, Universiteit Leiden, Postbus 9512, 2300 RA Leiden, Netherlands} \\ \textit{E-mail address}: \texttt{holmesdst@math.leidenuniv.nl}

 Giulio~Orecchia\\ \textsc{White Oak Asset Management, Rue du Rhône 13, 1204 Genève, Switzerland} \\ \textit{E-mail address}: \texttt{giulioorecchia@hotmail.com}